 “I never take it for granted that he’s calling because I’m sober,” Jack said.
 “Nobody calls a drunken grandfather and asks him to watch their kids.
-I’ve been able to have a family where alcoholism isn’t alive and well.
+I’ve been able to have a family where alcohol addiction isn’t alive and well.
 Unlike my childhood, where alcohol destroyed it.”

 There are several reasons Jack was motivated to stay sober, to avoid taking chances.
 He didn’t want alcohol to ruin his relationship with his wife.
 He also knew the toll addiction could have on a family.

 “When I was seven years clean and sober, my youngest brother did commit suicide,” Jack said.

 He was the best man in Jack’s wedding, but Jack said he constantly felt out of place and wondered where he belonged.

 “When you’ve got that empty, lonely, nothing-fits-anymore feeling, it just makes me realize how close I was,” Jack said.